ISISComputingGroup/ibex_developers_manual/backend_system/Ioc-message-logging.md

 The server can be launched by running `start-log-server.bat`.

 To test the functionality, you should also launch the JMS server by running `start-jms-server.bat`.
-You can test that message passing works correctly by using the demonstration IOC and demonstration JMS client detailed in the s development tools section below.
+You can test that message passing works correctly by using the demonstration IOC and demonstration JMS client detailed in the development tools section below.

 See the database server section below for details on how to set up a test SQL database.